Skip to main content

 Intermediate

-As we move into a more detailed examination of therapy’s hepatic effects, it becomes essential to differentiate between the biochemical pathways utilized by various delivery systems.
+As we move into a more detailed examination of testosterone replacement therapy’s hepatic effects, it becomes essential to differentiate between the biochemical pathways utilized by various delivery systems.
 The choice between oral, injectable, or transdermal testosterone is a clinical decision with direct implications for liver function.

 This is because the liver metabolizes hormones, and the route of administration dictates the concentration and form of testosterone that the liver encounters.
 A well-designed protocol seeks to replicate the body’s natural rhythms, providing a steady state of hormone levels without overburdening any single organ system.